jaejinchoi/profile/README.md

 ### JaeJin Choi
 ![](./image/my-photo.jpg)

-An active PhD student in University of California, Berkeley, since 2019, who is doing
+An active PhD student in University of California, Berkeley, since 2019, participate in:
 * Comparative Biochemistry graduate program
 * Designated Emphasis in Computational and Genomic Biology